ZetaDesigns/BCSTM-to-WAV-Converter/README.md

 ## Dependencies
 VGMStream, included in every release - for actually converting the files

-Microsoft.WindowsAPICodePack - for Windows taskbar progress bar management
+Microsoft.WindowsAPICodePack, also included in every release - for Windows taskbar progress bar management